-Monthly Timeline Checklist
+Monthly Timeline and Guideline Checklist

-Local food drive coordinators may find this timeline/checklist helpful.
+Local Food Drive Coordinators may find these Guidelines/Checklist helpful to keep you on track to having a successful Food Drive.
 Those with larger branches may want to start this process months earlier and those with smaller branches may find they do not need as much time.
 However, the key to success will be to start planning as early as possible.
 Thank you for helping to Stamp Out Hunger!!